-terms of the origins of this form of extreme gun violence, there is no known occurrence of a mass shooting resulting in double-digit fatalities at any point in time during the 173-year period between the nation's founding in 1776 and 1948.
+19. I have also examined the historical occurrence and distribution of mass shootings resulting in 10 or more victims killed since 1776 (Table 5 and Figure 11).
+A lengthy search uncovered several informative findings.7 In terms of the origins of this form of extreme gun violence, there is no known occurrence of a mass shooting resulting in double-digit fatalities at any point in time during the 173-year period between the nation's founding in 1776 and 1948.
 The first known mass shooting resulting in 10 or more deaths occurs in 1949.
-In other words, for 70 percent of its 247-year existence as a nation, the United States did not experience a mass shooting resulting in double-digit fatalities.
-After the first such incident in 1949, 17 years pass until a similar mass shooting occurs in 1966.
+In other words, for 70 percent of its 247-year existence as a nation, the United States did not experience a mass shooting resulting in double-digit fatalities, making them a relatively modern phenomena in American history.8

+20. After the first such incident in 1949, 17 years pass until a similar mass shooting occurs in 1966.
 The third such mass shooting then occurs 9 years later, in 1975.
 And the fourth such incident occurs 7 years after, in 1982.
-Basically, the first few mass shootings resulting in 10 or more deaths did not occur until the post-World War II era, and they occurred with relative infrequency, although the temporal gap between these first four incidents shrank with each event (Table 1 and Fig. 2).
+Basically, the first few mass shootings resulting in 10 or more deaths did not occur until the post-World War II era.
+Furthermore, these first few double-digit-fatality incidents occurred with relative infrequency, although the temporal gap between these first four incidents shrank with each event (Table 5 and Figure 12).9

-11. The distribution of double-digit-fatality mass shootings changes in the early 1980s, when five such events take place in a span of five years (Table 1 and Fig. 2).
-This timeframe also reflects the first time that assault weapons with LCMs are used to perpetrate mass shootings resulting in 10 or more deaths: the 1982 Wilkes-Barre, PA, massacre (involving an AR-15 rifle and resulting in 13 deaths) and the 1984 San Ysidro, CA, massacre (involving an Uzi pistol and resulting in 21 deaths).
-But this cluster of incidents is followed by a 20-year period in which only 2 double-digit-fatality mass shootings occur (Fig. 2).
-This period of time from setting a minimum fatality threshold of 10 in the Newspaper Archive online newspaper repository, available at www.newspaperarchive.com (last accessed Oct.
-2, 2022).
+7 I searched for firearm-related "murders," using variations of the term, setting a minimum fatality threshold of 10 in the Newspaper Archive online newspaper repository, available at www.newspaperarchive.com (last accessed October 2, 2022).
 The Newspaper Archive contains local and major metropolitan newspapers dating back to 1607.
-Incidents of large-scale, inter-group violence such as mob violence, rioting, combat or battle skirmishes, and attacks initiated by authorities acting in their official capacity were excluded.
+Consistent with other analyses on mass murder, incidents of large-scale, inter-group violence such as mob violence, rioting, combat or battle skirmishes, and attacks initiated by authorities acting in their official capacity were excluded.

-7 Using the Constitution's effective date of 1789 as the starting point would lead to the conclusion that, for 68 percent of its 234-year existence as a nation, the United States did not experience a mass shooting resulting in double-digit fatalities.
+8 Using the Constitution's effective date of 1789 as the starting point would lead to the conclusion that, for 68 percent of its 234-year existence as a nation, the United States did not experience a mass shooting resulting in double-digit fatalities.

-8 Figs. 1-2 are reproduced in larger form as Exhibit B of this Declaration.
+9 Figures 11-12 are reproduced in larger form as Exhibit D of this Report.